-NACOGDOCHES, Texas — Stephen F. Austin State University’s dance program will livestream senior choreographic works during its production of “Danceworks: The Effect” at 7 p.m.
-Nov.
-12-13 and 3 p.m.
-Nov.
-14.
+NACOGDOCHES, Texas — Stephen F. Austin State University’s dance program will livestream senior choreographic works during its production of “Danceworks: Origins” at 7 p.m.
+April 8 through 9 and 3 p.m.
+April 10.

 Unlike past years, only the performers’ immediate family members may attend the concerts in person in the HPE Complex, Room 201, because of COVID-19 guidelines.

-Students, faculty and staff, and the public can watch online by making a donation in any amount at sfasu.edu/danceworks.
+Students, faculty, staff and the public can watch online by donating in any amount at sfasu.edu/danceworks.
 Donors will receive an email the week of the performances containing the livestream link.

-“Normally, the revenue we generate from ticket sales funds the next Danceworks performance,” said Heather Samuelson, dance program co-coordinator and assistant professor in SFA’s Department of Kinesiology and Health Science.
+“Normally, the revenue we generate from ticket sales funds the next Danceworks performance,” Samuelson said.
 “Because in-person attendance is greatly limited this year, we’re asking the public to help us support the future growth and success of these students.”

-Danceworks serves as the capstone course for dance seniors and features tap, jazz, and modern and contemporary dance.
-Ten choreographic works will be performed.
+Danceworks serves as the capstone course for dance seniors and features 10 choreographic works.

 “The production teaches students a variety of skills other than choreography,” Samuelson said.
 “Students learn how to cast a show, promote a performance, design lighting, select costumes and edit music.”